 Suppliers, employees and service providers continue to be encouraged to report concerns or illegal activities in the workplace without threat of reprisal, intimidation or harassment - this includes concerns relating to ethical behaviour.
-Teva personnel should also promptly report any violations of Teva's Code of Conduct or any policies or laws, to Teva's Office of Business Integrity through a dedicated telephone hotline.
+Teva personnel should also promptly report any violations of Teva's Code of Conduct, the Supplier Code of Conduct or any policies or laws, to Teva's Office of Business Integrity through a dedicated telephone hotline.